Frozen (Madonna song): 070 Shake remix

-On March 25, 2022, Madonna announced another Sickick remix of "Frozen" through an Instagram, this time featuring American rapper and singer 070 Shake.
+On March 25, 2022, Madonna announced another Sickick remix of "Frozen" through Instagram, this time featuring American rapper and singer 070 Shake.
 In the post, she called 070 Shake "one of [her] favorite artists".
 For days, the singer teased the remix, showing off snaps of its music video.
 This rendition was released six days later, on March 31.
 Following the remix's release, Madonna posted a statement about the featured artist, saying: "070 Shake is indescribably mysterious and alluring.
 There are very few women in the trap music world that aren't pandering to men.
 Her lyrics are deep and unique – there is no one like her.
 I'm excited for the world to discover her!"
-In Variety magazine, she wanted to ensure that this remix incorporated LGBTQIA+ representation.
+In Variety magazine, she wanted to ensure that this remix incorporated LGBTQ representation.

-070 Shake remix of "Frozen" has been described as an "emotional ballad", where she "chant[s] hoarsely over Madonna's quavering coo and Sickick's deep bass rumbles."
-Jenesaispop reported that the chorus line, "I feel close enough to heaven / To go, to stay, to leave, to pray", might be a reference to Dua Lipa's 2020 song "Levitating", whose the Blessed Madonna remix featured Madonna.
+070 Shake's remix of "Frozen" has been described as an "emotional ballad", where she "chant[s] hoarsely over Madonna's quavering coo and Sickick's deep bass rumbles."
+Jenesaispop reported that the chorus line, "I feel close enough to heaven / To go, to stay, to leave, to pray", might be a reference to Dua Lipa's 2020 song "Levitating", whose the Blessed Madonna remix featured Madonna alongside Missy Elliott.
 Kat Bouza from Rolling Stone said that this rendition is "haunting" and 070 Shake's delivery is "ethereal".
 Stereogum's Tom Breithan opined that the featured artist "sounds cool as hell", while the remix itself "sounds like a complete song".
-Daniela Avila of People labeled the track as a "vibey tune".
+Daniela Avila of People labeled the track a "vibey tune".
 Kaufman called the remix "moody" and "chopped-and-screwed", while 070 Shake's verses have been described as "sleepy eyed".

-An accompanying music video was released on the same day as the remix, and has been directed by Ryan Drake and Ricardo Gomes.
-Madonna wears a blonde wig, black sunglasses, leather jacket, and platform boots, while on some shots, her look is complemented by fishnets and a mini dress.
-The video starts with the singer driving to 070 Shake in the night, which she encounters behind wired fence.
-Later, the visual features clips of the performers in "various dark, hypnotic angles", before the video ends on the scene of them driving away together.
-Breithan suggested that the music video might be a video game-inspired.
-Alonso liken this clip to Madonna's 2001 visual for "What It Feels Like for a Girl", due to usage of a remix in the video and cars.
+An accompanying music video was released on the same day as the remix and was directed by Ryan Drake and Ricardo Gomes.
+Madonna wears a blonde wig, black sunglasses, a leather jacket, and platform boots, while on some shots, her look is complemented by fishnets and a mini dress.
+The video starts with the singer driving to 070 Shake in the night, which she encounters behind a wired fence.
+Later, the visual features clips of the performers in "various dark, hypnotic angles", before the video ends with the scene of them driving away together.
+Breithan suggested that the music video might be video game-inspired.
+Alonso likens this clip to Madonna's 2001 visual for "What It Feels Like for a Girl", due to the usage of a remix in the video and cars.